CollectionBuilder/cb-docs/docs/repository/generate.md

 ---
 title: Generate Site
 parent: Repository
-nav_order: 3
+nav_order: 4
 ---

 # Generate Your Site

 With your project repository copied to your local machine, you can use [Jekyll]({{ '/docs/glossary/#jekyll' | relative_url }}) to generate and serve your site on a local development server.
-The complete website will be available to use in your browser *as if* it was on the live web--but it is only on your local computer.
+The complete website will be available to use in your browser *as if* it is on the live web--but it is only on your local computer.

 This is great for iterative development, allowing you to test changes and see what happens!